doehm/ggbrick/README.md

 Create a ‘waffle’ style chart with the aesthetic of a brick wall.

-Usage is similar to `geom_col` where you supply counts as the height of the bar.
+Usage is similar to `geom_col` where you supply counts as the height of the bar and a `fill` for a stacked bar.
 Each whole brick represents 1 unit.
 Two half bricks equal one whole brick.
-Where the count exceeds the number of brick layers, the number of bricks is scaled to retain the brick wall aesthetic.

 ## Installation